linuxkit/rtf/docs/DESIGN.md

 simple database containing two tables, one with test summaries and another with all test results.

+In addition to CSV files, a `SUMMARY.json` is also generated.
+It contains information about the system and the result for each test in JSON format.

 ## Logging

 For logging we utilise a custom logging package in `./logger`.